Addiction is a chronic brain disease.

 When a disease is chronic, that means it’s long-lasting.
 It can’t be cured, but it can be managed with treatment.
 Other examples of chronic diseases include asthma, diabetes, and heart disease.

 It is critical that treatment simultaneously addresses any co-occurring neurological or psychological disorders that are known to drive vulnerable individuals to experiment with drugs and become addicted in the first place.
-Otherwise, the best addiction treatment in the world alone is not effective for those with co-occurring illnesses.
+Learn more about the connection between addiction and mental health.

 Respected institutions like the American Medical Association and the American Society of Addiction Medicine define addiction as a disease.3 Studies published in top-tier publications like The New England Journal of Medicine support the position that addiction is a brain disease.4